The Need for Foster Parents

 Foster parents are needed to take children of all ages.
 The hardest to find placement for are teenagers and for children with challenging behaviors.
 Foster parents who are willing to take sibling sets of 3 or more that spread across the age ranges are greatly needed.

-An important role for foster parents is to work with (a concept known as “bridging”) the child’s birth family towards the goal of reunification, and if that goal fails, to commit to raise/parenting the child.
+An important role for foster parents is to work with the child’s birth family to help that child return home, and if that fails, to commit to raise/parenting the child through adoption or guardianship.

-The foster parent helps children to maintain permanent connections with their birth family, while acting as a mentor for that family.
+The foster parent helps children to keep contact with their birth family, while acting as a mentor for that family.
 Foster care is a service provided to the child’s entire family.
 Foster families come from the same community as the child, are willing to accept and agree to visitation and other types of contact with siblings, relatives, and other important people in the child’s life.

-Bridging with the family helps children to achieve permanence more quickly while enabling them to maintain connections with those who are important in their lives.
-This ability to maintain connections, and achieve permanence more quickly reduces the level of trauma children in out of home care experience.
+Working with the family helps children to return home or be adopted more quickly while enabling them to keep contact with those who are important in their lives.
+Children who keep contact and are returned home or adopted more quickly have less trauma while in foster care.

 As a foster family, you may be asked to:

 - Provide temporary care, love, and nurturance to children while serving as a mentor to their parent.
 This could include actively helping the parent improve on their parenting abilities.
-The foster parent assists in helping the children transition home, to a legal guardianship, or adoption by another family, while maintaining the children’s connections to their kin, culture and community.
+The foster parent assists in helping the children transition home, to a legal guardianship, or adoption by another family, while keeping the child in contact with their kin, culture and community.

 Foster Parents Contact with the Birth Family

-DHS will determine through assessment what level of contact the child should have with the birth family.
+The Department of Family & Protective Services (DFPS) will determine through assessment what level of contact the child should have with the birth family.
 Every effort is made to ensure that contact between the child’s birth family and the child and foster parents is safe and positive.
 When possible, foster parents are encouraged to supervise visitation with the children, assist with transportation around visitation, and model appropriate behavior for the birth parents.
 This may mean allowing the child to use the phone to talk to their parent, while the foster parent listens in, or spending time with the child and their parents at a local park.
 When appropriate, some foster parents have allowed the parents to come into their home, and help them with bedtime routines.
-Foster parents do have input into what level of contact they are comfortable with, and are encouraged to share any concerns they have regarding this contact with their TFI worker and the DHS worker.
+Foster parents do have input into what level of contact they are comfortable with, and are encouraged to share any concerns they have regarding this contact with their TFI worker and the child’s worker.

 Types of Foster Parents